 While DeKoning believes there’s an influencer out there for everyone, she also knows the animosity that comes with putting yourself out there to a sea of strangers.
 “You’re not for everybody,” she says.
 “I’m a queer influencer.
 I posted about my wife and I and our wedding, and I lost 500 followers.
 Every time I talk about my wife, I lose [followers].
 That’s the nature of social media, there’s always negativity.”

-It’s also hard to ignore the significant role that privilege plays into who becomes an influencer, most of which are notably thin, conventionally attractive, financially secure, white cis women who often have connections.
-“There's still a lot of unseen maneuvering that goes on to make someone successful enough that they can actually make a living at it,” says Emily Hund, PhD, author The Influencer Industry: The Quest for Authenticity on Social Media.
+It’s also hard to ignore the significant role that privilege plays in who becomes an influencer, most of which are notably thin, conventionally attractive, financially secure, white cis women who often have connections.
+“There's still a lot of unseen manoeuvring that goes on to make someone successful enough that they can actually make a living at it,” says Emily Hund, PhD, author The Influencer Industry: The Quest for Authenticity on Social Media.
 “And that's such a rare outcome, too.”

 “It's not about building a huge audience on any one platform.
 It's about having some sort of audience that you control… then, those platforms are just tools to drive attention back to what you are trying to create,” he says.